Adaptive analysis-aware defeaturing: the case of Neumann boundary conditions: Acknowledgment

 \subsection{Refine}

-In the one hand, based on the set $\mathcal M$ of marked elements, the mesh $\mathcal Q$ is refined thanks to an $h$-refinement procedure corresponding to the chosen finite element method.
+On the one hand, based on the set $\mathcal M$ of marked elements, the mesh $\mathcal Q$ is refined thanks to an $h$-refinement procedure corresponding to the chosen FE method.
 During this refinement step, we need to make sure that Assumption \ref{as:discrspacescompat} remains satisfied.